Your First Test in 10 Minutes¶

 http://localhost:6080

-Your local ./orchestrator and ./web/src directories are mounted, so code changes apply automatically.
+Your local ./orchestrator and ./web/src directories are mounted.
+Frontend changes hot reload automatically.

 Tip